orthecreedence/cl-async/README.md

 The one condition that is `thrown` by cl-async is [socket-closed](#socket-closed), which happens when a closed socket is being operated on by the app.

-This goes over some of the conditions you can expect to see when using cl-async.
-For information about how these conditions are handled once create, see the [section explaining event callbacks and error handling](#event-callbacks-and-error-handling-in-general).
+This goes over the conditions you can expect to see when using cl-async.
+For information about how these conditions are handled once created, see the [section explaining event callbacks and error handling](#event-callbacks-and-error-handling-in-general).

 - [connection-info](#connection-info) _condition_